-While in the building, children must be supervised at all times.
-Families must sign sign-in/sign-out sheet upon arrival and departure from the building.
+While in the building, children must be always supervised.
+Families must sign their child in and out upon arrival and departure from the building.
 Children will not be admitted to the facility after 12:30 PM unless the office was given prior notice due to a medical/dental appointment.